Frank-duuuu/Frank-duuuu/README.md

 - 🔭 I’m currently looking for SWE opportunities as a 24 new grad
 - 〽️ Go blue!
-- 🤔 I’m currently working on full-stack development as an SDE intern at AWS
+- 🤔 I worked on full-stack development as an SDE intern at AWS
 - 🌱 I’m currently learning EVERYTHING that intrigues me
 - 💬 Let's talk about indie movies 🎥, souls/horror games 🎮, alternative music 🎵
 - 📫 How to reach me: jinyangd@umich.edu / frankdu0207@gmail.com